Hundred Rolls

-Many of the Rolls have been lost and others have been damaged, but a minority survive and are stored at the National Archives in Kew.
+Many of the Rolls have been lost and others have been damaged, but a minority survives and is stored at the National Archives in Kew.
 Where they survive, they are a major source for the period.
 Those known in the early nineteenth century were published by the Record Commission in 1812–18, while more recent discoveries are being collated by the University of Sheffield.